 Is there anyone at the courthouse that can help me?

 Lawyers at the Family Law Office provide duty counsel service, to assist applicants with the initial application for the Emergency Protection Order in Provincial Court.
-Please contact your nearest Legal Services Centre for more information on when Duty Counsel is available.
+Please contact the Legal Services Centre for more information on when Duty Counsel is available.